JuliaMath/SpecialFunctions.jl/docs/src/functions_overview.md

 # Functions
-Here the *Special Functions* are listed according to the structure of [NIST Digital Library of Mathematical Functions](https://dlmf.nist.gov/).
+Here the *Special Functions* are listed according to the structure of [NIST Digital Library of Mathematical Functions (DLMF)](https://dlmf.nist.gov/).

 ## Gamma Function